Creating a Simple Plugin

 show_plot,Show plot,Afficher la figure

-The keywords have been replaced with their French translations.
+The keywords have been replaced by their French translation.

-Now we will make everything dynamic by coding the backend!
+We will now make all this dynamic by coding the backend!

-Without the backend, the graphical interface is static, and nothing happens when you click on the buttons.
+Without the backend, the graphical interface is static, nothing happens when I click on the buttons.

-The selected concepts will be stored in the selected_concepts variable, which includes the following columns:
+The selected concepts will be found in the selected_concepts variable, which includes the following columns:

-• domain_id: the name of the OMOP Domain, often corresponding to the OMOP table (e.g., the ‘Measurement’ domain for the d$measurement variable)
+• domain_id: the name of the OMOP Domain, which often corresponds to the OMOP table (‘Measurement’ domain for the measurement table)

 • vocabulary_id: the name of the terminology corresponding to the concept

-To test a plugin and enable the backend to work, a project containing data must be loaded.
-For example, launch the project used for the quick start.
+To be able to test a plugin and make the backend work, you need to load a project containing data.
+Launch for example the project used for setup (LinkR Demo).

-Next, to simulate the creation of a widget, we will select concepts to test our plugin.
+Then, to simulate widget creation, we will select concepts to test our plugin.

-This will open the same menu used to select concepts when creating a widget.
+This will open the same menu as when you choose concepts when creating a widget.

-For this example, select the Heart rate concept from the LOINC terminology, then click “Validate.”
+Select for example the Heart rate concept from the LOINC terminology, then click “Validate”.

-Let’s test it: open the server.R file and copy the following code:
+Let’s test: open the server.R file, and copy this code:

 print(selected_concepts)

-Rerun the plugin code, and you should see the following result.
+Rerun the plugin code, you should get this.

-You can see the backend output appear at the bottom of the screen.
-This only happens during plugin testing, which helps facilitate debugging.
-This output is hidden when plugins are used within projects.
+You see the backend output appear at the bottom of the screen.
+This is only the case with plugin testing, which makes debugging easier.
+This output is hidden when plugins are used in projects.

-Now, let’s write the code to update the dropdown menu for concepts.
+We will now write the code to update the concepts dropdown menu.

-# Adding a row with the values 0 / "none"
+# Adding a row with values 0 / "none"

 concepts <-